VAT on Services

 The UK proposes to adopt an identical system of VAT to the present the European Union system upon Brexit.
 It has already passed the necessary laws.
 The laws may diverge in the future.

 The UK government indicates in its No Deal Notes that particular arrangements may be required respect of transactions and imports between Ireland and Northern Ireland.

 For immediate practical purposes, what is set out below in relation to the position between Ireland and the UK under EU/Irish VAT law is likely to apply in the exactly corresponding way under UK VAT law where the transaction is reversed.

-VAT on services applies generally where a VAT registered provider (or a provider who should be VAT registered because it exceeds the relevant annual turnover thresholds supplies a service.VAT may also apply in another country where the services are provided there.
-In some cases the home country (Irish) supplier may need to register for VAT in the country of supply.
+VAT on services applies generally where a VAT registered provider (or a provider who should be VAT registered because it exceeds the relevant annual turnover threshold) supplies a service.VAT may also apply in another country where the services are provided there, in which cases the home country (Irish) provider may need to register for VAT in the country of supply.

 The rules are different depending on whether the supply of the service is made to a business or a non-business/consumer and whether it is made to a business or non-business consumer based or established inside the EU or to one based or established outside European Union.

 At present where a service is supplied by an Irish service provider to a VAT registered business established in another EU state (the UK at present but not after Brexit) there is no VAT chargeable in Ireland.
 The business recipient of the service must effectively charge itself VAT and account for VAT to its revenue authority.
 If that business can reclaim VAT on its purchases, the process may involve a simultaneous charge by the recipient and an offsetting credit for the input into the business.